Speciality chemicals: The global specialty chemical market

-Speciality chemical companies
+Specialty chemical companies

-The speciality chemical market is complex and each specialty chemicals business segment comprises many sub-segments, each with individualized product, market and competitive profiles.
+The specialty chemical market is complex and each specialty chemicals business segment comprises many sub-segments, each with individualized product, market and competitive profiles.
 This has given rise to a wide range of business needs and opportunities, consequently there are a large number of speciality chemical companies around the world.
 Many of these companies are SME's with their own niche products and sometimes technology focus.
-The common stock of over 400 speciality chemical companies from around the world are identified by Bloomberg the providers of global business and financial information.
+The common stock of over 400 speciality chemical companies from around the world are identified by Bloomberg, providers of global business and financial information.
 There are many more privately owned speciality chemical companies that are not quoted on the global stock markets.

-The 10 largest European speciality chemical companies are BASF, AkzoNobel, Clariant, Evonik, Cognis, Kemira, Lanxess, Rhodia, Wacker and Croda.
+In 2010, the 10 largest European speciality chemical companies were BASF, AkzoNobel, Clariant, Evonik, Cognis, Kemira, Lanxess, Rhodia, Wacker and Croda.
 By definition, speciality chemicals are produced in relatively small quantities but they represent 28 per cent of EU chemical sales.

 The 10 largest USA speciality chemical companies are The Lubrizol Corporation, Huntsman, Ashland, Chemtura, Rockwood, Albemarle, Cabot, W. R. Grace, Ferro Corporation, and Cytec Industries.

 The emergence of India as a manufacturer and supplier of speciality chemicals has had a major impact on the Global speciality chemical industry.
 In India the many speciality chemical companies are members of national organisations such as the Indian Chemical Council (ICC) and the Indian Speciality Chemical Manufacturers' Association (ISCMA).
 The wide capability of these companies extends into all sectors and sub-sectors of the speciality chemical market.

 The United Kingdom has 1300 speciality chemical companies and which have an annual turnover of £11.2 billion.
 The products of these UK companies are sold globally and contribute significantly to the UKs export trade.
 With over £30 billion of exports the chemical industry is the last remaining net-exporting manufacturing industry in the UK and Speciality Chemicals make up a significant proportion of this.
 The products include dyestuffs, paints, explosives, adhesives, flavors and fragrances, photographic chemicals, unrecorded media and various industrial specialities.
 As Speciality Chemical manufacturers, unlike commodity chemical manufacturers, are less dependent on large scale infrastructure, therefore Speciality Chemical companies can be found in almost all regions of the UK.
 Some 80% of the United Kingdom Chemical industry is based in the north of the country and consequently there are concentrations of Speciality Chemical companies in Yorkshire, and in the membership of the Northeast of England Process Industry Cluster (NEPIC).

+Product Categories

+Specialty chemicals can be broadly categorized into the following segments: